-This time of year, many companies are researching and wondering, how to plan an employee app for 2017, so that they can increase internal communications impact and engagement inside their workforces.
-As HR, internal communications, corporate affairs and other departmental stakeholders begin to plan for such an undertaking, it’s important to examine all the features, benefits, options and desired outcomes of an employee app.
+This time of year, many companies are researching and wondering, how to plan an employee app, so that they can increase internal communications impact and engagement inside their workforces.
+As HR, internal communications, corporate affairs, and other departmental stakeholders begin to plan for such an undertaking, it’s important to examine all the features, benefits, options, and desired outcomes of an employee app.

 Why an employee app in the first place?

 Many companies are turning the corner on creating employee apps for their people, as they look for more ways to increase engagement with their internal communications, digital content, intranets, newsletters, emails, gamification programs, learning, training (LMS systems), and more.
 More importantly, they are realizing the huge impact mobile is having in their space.
 Not that long ago, it used to be that companies discouraged mobile device usage during work hours–in many cases outright banned it for fear of a lack of productivity, safety, and a multitude of other reasons.
 But, as any disruptive technology such as mobile, eventually finds its way into every corner of our lives, it has become evident that the pros to having an employee app far outweigh the cons.
 And the companies that are embracing mobile as a primary means of communication for their employees are seeing huge returns on engagement, knowledge sharing, employee retention, behavioral change, and yes even productivity!